rmrf-run/ansible27env/SampleExam.md

 ### Task 7: Scheduled Tasks

-Create a playbook `/home/automation/plays/regular_tasks.yml` that runs on servers in the proxyhost group and does the following:
+Create a playbook `/home/automation/plays/regular_tasks.yml` that runs on servers in the proxy host group and does the following:

 - A root crontab record is created that runs every hour.
 - The cron job appends the file `/var/log/time.log` with the output from the date command.

 ### Task 8: Software Repositories

-Create a playbook /home/automation/plays/repository.yml that runs on servers in the databasehost group and does the following:
+Create a playbook `/home/automation/plays/repository.yml` that runs on servers in the `database` host group and does the following:

 - A YUM repository file is created.
 - The name of the repository is mysql56-community.